On cutoff via rigidity for high dimensional curved diffusions: Proofs

-\subsection{Proof of Corollary \ref{cor_cutoff_langevin_general}}
+\subsection{Proof of Corollary~\ref{cor_cutoff_langevin_general}}

-Without loss of generality, we can assume that $m^{(d)} = 0$ by translating $V^{(d)}$ We start by using the lower bound of Theorem \ref{th:maineucl} to prove the convergence to infinity when $t_d = (1-\epsilon)t_*$.
-Since we are in the centered setting and the set of initial conditions is a centered ball of radius $c\sqrt{d}$, the lower bound is
+Let us drop the $(d)$ superscript.
+Without loss of generality, we can assume that $m = 0$ by translating $V$.
+We start by using the lower bound of Theorem~\ref{th:maineucl} to prove the convergence to infinity when $t_d = (1-\epsilon)t_*$.
+Since we are in the centered setting and the set of initial conditions is a centered ball of radius $c\sqrt{d}$, the lower bound